 In Pennsylvania, retail theft, otherwise known as “shoplifting” is treated as a very serious crime.
 Depending on the specifics of the case, a shoplifting charge can result in a felony offense.
 Even if a felony is not charged, you could face substantial imprisonment or costly fines.
 Retail theft charges will result in a criminal record which will make you less competitive in the job market and make it more difficult to excel in higher education.

 Shoplifting or retail theft charges should be taken seriously.
-To increase your chances of receiving a reduced or cleared charge, you should contact an Allegheny County retail theft attorney.
+To increase your chances of receiving a reduced or cleared charge, you should contact a retail theft attorney.
 You should only consult with an attorney experienced dealing with the complicated Pennsylvania legal system.
 With years of experience, Stewart, Murray, and Associates (SMA) Law Group utilize their knowledge of law to develop an aggressive defense tailored to your specific case.

 Retail Theft in Pennsylvania